radumarias/genie-do/README.md

 # Motivation

+The idea is to relieve the developers of the burden of managing the cluster and offer a REST API to interact instead of Python, like with Airflow.
+Also, in the future, it will offer libs in various languages.
+And will be able to perform custom local actions similar to GitHub actions, and the community could build their actions.

+It will be similar to GitHub actions + AWS lambda + spark functionality.

-This wants to be a `distributed executor` in `k8s` an `orchestrated` with `Apache Airflow`.
+This wants to be a `distributed executor` in `k8s` and `orchestrated` with `Apache Airflow`.
 It can be deployed on any `cloud` provider or `on-prem`.
-If you can represent your `job` as a `Docker` image we will `run` it, `retry` it, `distribute` it, and `much more`.
+If you can represent your `job` as a `Docker` image, we will `run` it, `retry` it, `distribute` it, and `much more`.
 You'll have access to `Kafka`, `S3`, `Aapache Spark` & `Flink`, `PostgreSQL`, `NoSQL`...
 There will be `libs` in `several languages`, `gRPC service` and `REST API` to `manage` the jobs.
 Everything will be easy for you to run your code.

-The idea is to take the burdens of managing the cluster from the devs and offer a REST API to interact instead of Python like with Airflow.
-Also in future it will offer libs in various languages.
-And will be able to perform custom local actions similar to GitHub actions and community could build their actions.

-It will be similar to GitHub actions + AWS lambda + spark functionality.

 # Features